BetterAndroid/Hikage/docs-source/src/en/guide/home.md

-# Introduce
+# Introduction

 > `Hikage` (Pronunciation /ˈhɪkɑːɡeɪ/) is an Android responsive UI building tool.

 ## Background

-This is an Android responsive UI build tool designed to focus on **Real-time code building UI**.
+This is an Android responsive UI build tool designed to focus on **real-time code-based UI building**.

 The project icon was designed by [MaiTungTM](https://github.com/Lagrio), the name is taken from the original song "Haru**hikage**" in "BanG Dream It's MyGO!!!!!".